CARRA-Arthritis Foundation Large Grant

 - Awardees are expected to submit a peer-reviewed abstract to a scientific meeting based on the funded project.

 - All awardees of CARRA-Arthritis Foundation funding must abide by the procedures outlined in the CARRA Publications Policy when presenting/publishing findings from their projects.
 This includes submitting all abstracts and manuscripts to the CARRA Publications Committee for approval prior to submission and acknowledging the support of CARRA and the Arthritis Foundation by including the following language: “The authors wish to acknowledge CARRA, and the ongoing Arthritis Foundation financial support of CARRA.”
-Refer to the current Publication and Presentation Guidelines for complete details.
+Refer to the current Publications and Presentation Guidelines for complete details.

-Data/sample requests take up to 4 weeks for review and approval.
-Please keep this in mind as you plan your grant application.
 For more information on requesting data/samples and to access the request form, please visit the CARRA Data and Samples Request area of the wiki.